software-engineering-projects/python-backend-dev/fastapi/syntax/@app.get.md

 * If you send POST to /test → it won’t work
 ---
 ```
+No—you won’t see that message in the terminal by default.

 Why?

 • return {"message": "API is working"}